 The Koota helps in analyzing the couple’s temperament and behavior.
 It divides birth stars into three categories: Deva, Manushya and Rakshasa.
 According to the different types of bride and groom, points are calculated.
 A total of 6 points is generated if both bride and groom belong to the same gana.

 The gana calculated emotional compatibility between couples.
 The position of planets in the birth chart of both bride and groom are calculated.
 It is considered auspicious if the boy’s moon falls in 2nd, 3rd, 4th, 5th, 6th house from the bride.
 Other than this, 7th and 12th houses are also considered inauspicious.
 In the same way, if the bride’s moon falls in 2nd, 3rd, 4th, 5th, 6th house of the boy, the match is auspicious.
 The 12th house is considered in this case also.

 The gana refers to the health of the bride and groom and the reproduction aspect.
 The stars of the couple are divided into 3 categories: Aadi (Vata) Nadi, Madhya (Pita) Nadi and Antya (Kapha) Nadi.
 The same Nadi of bride and groom calculates to zero points.
 However, it figures to 8 if the Nadis are different.

 A minimum compiled score of 18 is necessary to proceed with the match.
 A score between 18 and 24 indicates an average marriage, 24 and 32 is considered good, and a guna match between 32 and 36 is excellent.
 And Please don’t believe in everything what online horoscope matching suggest you.

-If your kundlil isnt matching, don't worry, you can consult to our astrologers to check if the marriage is possible with any remedies or not.
+If your kundlil isnt matching, don’t worry, you can ask astrologer online to check if the marriage is possible with any remedies or not.